Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 Using a tight, new or stiff shoe will lead to more friction between the shoe and foot.
 This can cause skin irritation, inflammation and blisters on the feet.
 The toes, heel or bottom of the foot can be affected.

-What to do: You should opt for comfortable shoes that are correctly sized to prevent blisters on the feet.
+How to heal: You should opt for comfortable shoes that are correctly sized to prevent blisters on the feet.
 Blisters that have already grown can be protected with a band-aid to avoid further friction.
 You should avoid popping the blister, as the liquid within it helps to protect the skin wound.

 2. Using sandals